If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 Here’s the worst part, the patient is sent home with a prescription to stay on it.
 No questions asked.

-Let me tell you how serious this is, and why it is in your best interest to take charge of your digestion and your health care.
+Let me show you how serious this is, and why it is in your best interest to take charge of your digestion and your health care.

 What are these drugs?